-The chapter Introduction to CCM, introduces the work on developing and implementing a common Nordic Capacity Calculation Methodology where the NTC methodology is replaced by the FB methodology.
+Chapter 1 introduces the work on developing and implementing a common Nordic Capacity Calculation Methodology where the NTC methodology is replaced by the FB methodology.

-The chapter Disclaimers, addresses the issue of data quality and the simplifications of the FB simulations as disclaimers that could potentially influence the simulation results.
+Chapter 2 addresses the issue of data quality and the simplifications of the FB simulations as disclaimers that could potentially influence the simulation results.

-The chapter Phenomena, addresses and elaborates on the initial identified phenomenon on non-intuitive flow
+Chapter 3 addresses and elaborates on the initial identified phenomenon on nonintuitive flow